Global Encounters Photo Exhibit & Contest

 Seoul, South Korea

 This is a self-portrait of sorts.
 Over the summer in South Korea at Ewha Woman's University, I learned this gesture from my "Peace buddy," a student who helps you to encounter and assimilate into Korean culture.
 By placing your thumb and index finger together like this, you form a small heart.
 After I learned this sign, I was surprised at how ubiquitous it really is.
-Friends hold this symbol up to each other in greeting, k-pop stars flash it at their fans to show their affection, and it is placed on objects everywhere: stationary, clothing, you name it.
-In this photo, I had just learned this cultural signifier and was practicing the at the Han River, at dusk, before a picnic with friends.
+Friends hold this symbol up to each other in greeting, k-pop stars flash it at their fans to show their affection, and it is placed on objects everywhere: stationery, clothing, you name it.
+In this photo, I had just learned this cultural signifier and was practicing it at the Han River, at dusk, before a picnic with friends.

 Emily Bae ’17